albrechtLab/dataLogger/README.md

 Reads 2 analog inputs and controls up to 3 digital outputs with microsecond precision.
 Data readout can be fast (memory storage) or continuous.

-Can be uploaded to Arduino Uno, Metro M0, Metro M4, etc. with configurable input and output pin numbers
+Can be uploaded to Arduino Uno, Metro M0, Metro M4, etc. with configurable input and output pin numbers (FastDataLogger.ino)

 Speed characteristics:
 * Uno:       250 data points memory up to 2.8 kHz, continuous up to 1 kHz